 There is not a clear answer to this question yet, however, the IRS has proposed new requirements.
 The current threshold for e-filing is 250 forms.
 This could be reduced to 100 as soon as 2022, and then further slashed to just 10 in coming years.

 This proposal remains unfinalized by the IRS, however, it is likely there will soon be movement on this front.
 As IRS information comes in, TaxBandits will continue to bring you updates.

 Is there a change in the deadline to file Form 1099-NEC?

-Unlike the other forms in the 1099 Series, the Form 1099-NEC has a different deadline.
+Unlike the other forms in the 1099 forms, the Form 1099-NEC has a different deadline.
 Because your independent contractors use 1099-NEC to report their income to the IRS on their personal income tax return, they need it earlier.
 Like Form W-2 for employees, Form 1099-NEC is due to the IRS on January 31.

 In addition to filing Form 1099-NEC with the IRS, you must also distribute copies to all of your recipients by January 31.
 For 2022, the deadline falls on a Monday.

 E-file your 1099-NEC Efficiently with TaxBandits